Skip to main content

 Fort 8 lies in the town of Hoboken, in the province of Antwerp in the Flemish region in Belgium.

-During the modernization of 1907, Fort 8 was the only one of the forts that was left untouched.
-It is the most westerly fort and near the Scheldt river.
-Fort 8, like Fort 5, was also equipped with a battery aimed at the city, called a traditor battery, in case the fort was passed by the enemy.
-And its earthen walls, like that of Fort 7, are higher than at the other forts.
-Probably the groundwater level here is higher, which caused the moat had to be dug out to a deeper level, producing more earth to build the walls.
+During the modernization of 1907, Fort 8 was the only fort left untouched.
+It is the most westerly fort and is near the Scheldt River.
+Fort 8, like Fort 5, was also equipped with a battery aimed at the city, called a traditor battery, in case the fort was bypassed by the enemy.
+Its earthen walls, like those of Fort 7, are higher than at the other forts.
+Probably, the groundwater level here is higher, which caused the moat to be dug out to a deeper level, requiring more earth to build the walls.

-At present Fort 8 is said to be one of the best remaining Brialmont Forts, although its entry bridge has gone and some parts of its earthen walls have been excavated.
-The buildings inside the fort now house a number of different associations; sports, fishing and pétanque, amongst others.
+Currently, Fort 8 is considered one of the best remaining Brialmont forts, although its entry bridge is gone and some parts of its earthen walls have been excavated.
+The buildings inside the fort now house various associations, including sports, fishing, and pétanque.

-Fort 8 is freely accessible and there is a walking path around the moat.
-A nice fort although it does look a bit unorganized with all the different uses of its original buildings and some recent structures.
-The central reduit of the fort can only be visited on special days with a guide.
+Fort 8 is freely accessible, and there is a walking path around the moat.
+It’s a nice fort, though it looks a bit unorganized, with the different uses of its original buildings and some recent structures.
+The central reduit can only be visited on special days with a guide.
 I hope I'll be able to visit soon.

 Gallery